lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 This works, but it has real limitations:

 **Performance Issues:**
-- **Slow**: Takes 2.8 to 5.4 seconds to respond—much slower than human conversation
+- **Slow**: Takes 2.8 to 5.4 seconds to respond, much slower than human conversation
 - **Information loss**: Tone of voice, emotion, pauses, background context—all of this gets lost when converting speech to text and back
 - **Computational cost**: Running three separate models for every interaction
 - **No cross-modal awareness**: The language model never actually "hears" your voice or "sees" what you're showing it